Hey, your browser is out of date!

 Key Activities

-• Four Inclusion Workshops: Hosted by GSBA, Washington’s LGBTQ+ and allied chamber of commerce.
+• Four Inclusion Workshops: The workshops were hosted by GSBA, Washington’s LGBTQ+ and allied chamber of commerce.

-• Interactive Learning: Sessions focus on allyship, gender inclusion, and LGBTQ+ cultural competency in the workplace.
+• Interactive Learning: Sessions focused on allyship, gender inclusion, and LGBTQ+ cultural competency in the workplace.

-• Accessible Participation: Two in-person trainings at GSBA’s Capitol Hill office (or other community venues) and two virtual workshops open statewide.
+• Accessible Participation: There were two in-person trainings at GSBA’s Capitol Hill office (or other community venues) and two virtual workshops open statewide.

-• Practical Tools: Participants receive actionable guidance and resources to help strengthen inclusive policies, communications, and customer experiences.
+• Practical Tools: Participants received actionable guidance and resources to help strengthen inclusive policies, communications, and customer experiences.

 Outcomes & Benefits

-• More Inclusive Businesses: Participating organizations gain the knowledge to create spaces that welcome all genders, identities, and relationships.
+• More Inclusive Businesses: Participating organizations gained the knowledge to create spaces that welcome all genders, identities, and relationships.

-• Community Visibility: Strengthens Washington’s reputation as a leader in inclusive tourism and community hospitality ahead of FIFA World Cup 2026™.
+• Community Visibility: Inclusion strengthens Washington’s reputation as a leader in inclusive tourism and community hospitality ahead of FIFA World Cup 2026™.

 • Economic Impact: Inclusive environments encourage repeat visitation, word-of-mouth referrals, and stronger customer loyalty.